 בָּרָא with אֱלֹהִים.
 The second is atnah, a disjunctive that indicates both a pause in the verse and the stress in the word.
 The third accent is silluq, a disjunctive that indicates the last word of the verse, as well as the stress in the word.
 Please note that silluq is the same symbol as metheg, which, when accompanying a vowel, indicates that the reader is to briefly pause to allow full pronunciation of that vowel.
 Silluq is followed by the punctuation mark sof pasiq, which indicates the end of the verse, similar to our period.

 Numbers one through ten have two forms - masculine and feminine, depending on the noun to which they refer.
 Number one אֶחָד may mean one or first, as in Genesis 1:5 above, the First Day of God's Creation.
-Sometime during the Maccabean period (the second century BC), the letters of the alphabet began to represent numbers, such as the first ten letters of the Hebrew alphabet began to signify numbers one through ten, as seen in the presentation of the Ten Commandments.
+Sometime during the Maccabean period (the second century BC), the letters of the alphabet began to represent numbers, such as the first ten letters of the Hebrew alphabet began to signify numbers one through ten, as seen in the presentation of the Ten Commandments of God.
 Note one of the unique features of the Semitic languages - numbers 3 through 10 with the feminine ending ה are used for masculine nouns!
 Here are the masculine (left) and feminine (right) forms of the numbers one through ten:

 The Book of Genesis

-Genesis - God's Creation of Humanity
+Genesis - God's Creation of Man and Woman

 Genesis 3:15 - The First Gospel